steveWang/bifurcate/README.md

 Readme
 ======

-bifurcate is a program written in C++ (for some strange reason) that enables multicast for bash pipes.
-WIP.
-Requires g++ to make. (also, make if you want to use the provided Makefile)
+bifurcate is a program written in Haskell that enables multicast for bash pipes.
+Highly experimental.
+Requires ghc to build. (also, make if you want to use the provided Makefile)